Blog

 Now, picture this: You receive a call from a company trying to sell you a new internet package.
 That’s an outbound call center.
 They make calls to reach out to potential customers like you to promote their products or services.

-Key differences- Inbound vs Outbound
+Key Differences- Inbound Vs Outbound

 Inbound is like a customer service hotline, handling calls from people seeking help or information.